 International Law and Cartography

-In international law, maps are often used as evidence in border disputes.
-The International Court of Justice frequently consults historical maps to determine the intent of colonial treaties.
-However, these maps often reflect the biases of their time, and courts must weigh their reliability carefully.
-The United Nations Convention on the Law of the Sea (UNCLOS) has formalized how states can claim maritime boundaries, but disputes over islands and continental shelves frequently hinge on how coastlines were mapped decades or centuries ago.
+In international law, maps are often pivotal pieces of evidence in border disputes.
+The International Court of Justice (ICJ) frequently consults historical maps to interpret colonial treaties and arbitrate boundary disagreements.
+However, these maps often reflect the biases and limitations of their time, requiring courts to carefully assess their reliability and context.

 Conclusion: Maps as Instruments of Power